Quality Improvement for the Practice

 The American Academy of Pediatrics seeks to provide pediatricians with best immunization practices and quality improvement strategies to address immunization challenges.
 The projects featured below are intended to serve as a resource to pediatric health care professionals as they work to increase immunization coverage in their communities.
 Interested in having your initiative highlighted by the AAP?
 E-mail a project abstract to: firstname.lastname@example.org.

-Best Practices Submitted by Pediatric Offices
+Best Practices Submitted by Pediatric Offices (PDF 31KB)

 Thank you to those who submitted your office's best practices!
 We have compiled your submissions in order to share quality improvement and best immunizations practices with pediatricians.

 This series offers practical guidance in support of the National Vaccine Advisory Committee Standards for Child and Adolescent Immunization Practices.

 Adolescent Immunization: Strategies for Increasing Coverage Rates (49KB)